stianh/gradle-jaxb-plugin/README.md

     }
     //Configures the plugin
     jaxb{
-      String destDir = 'build/generated-src' //This is the default. genPackage =  'no.entitas.jaxb'
+      destDir = 'build/generated-src' // This is the default directory for generated sources genPackage =  'no.entitas.jaxb'
       schemaDir = 'src/main/resources/no/entitas/schema'
       includes = 'some.xsd'